sorbite/insight/README.md

 # BridgEdU
-> Brigde you and your next job by online education resources
+> Bridge you and your next job by online education resources

 ## Table of Contents
 - [Motivation](#Motivation)